LogoLogoSciDraw AI

 Quick answer: if you want a truly free BioRender alternative that exports publication-ready figures (no watermark, vector / SVG, 300+ DPI), the working options in 2026 are:

-The shortest path to a free, no-watermark, journal-ready figure: SciDraw AI free tier → 10 figures/month with SVG export.
+The shortest path to a free, no-watermark, journal-ready figure: SciDraw AI free tier → text-to-figure generation with SVG export.
+If you want an AI-first workflow before the full comparison, open the dedicated BioRender alternative guide.
 The rest of this guide is the detail on each option.

 Who this is for